eartharoid/discord-media-helper/README.md

 # MediaHelper

-This bot watches chat for video links and replies to messages containing supported links with an embedded video.
+This bot watches chat for video links and replies to messages containing supported links with an embedded video, so you don't need to click the link to watch shared videos.

+Idea and hosting by @RTCFlyer.

 [**Click here to add MediaHelper**](https://discord.com/oauth2/authorize?client_id=1026547091121655808&permissions=274878032960&scope=bot%20applications.commands)

 ## Supported links

+- Facebook
+- Instagram
+- Reddit
 - TikTok
-- Instagram
 - Twitter

 ## Self-hosting